Studying in Italy

 Junior High, Intermediate School.
 Are the Milanese xenophobic?
 Do they dislike and distrust foreigners?
 Do most international student come from other EU (European Union) nations like France, Germany, Poland, Spain, the Netherlands?

 High School, Secondary School.
-Is the oldest institutes in Italy the Athenaeum in Rome, founded in 135 CE?
+Is the oldest institute of learning in Italy the Athenaeum in Rome, founded in 135 CE?

 Apprenticeship.
 Is it easy to get all the necessary paperwork completed?
 Can foreign students work in Italy?